Dietetic Internship Application Checklist

 |Original transcripts of all colleges and universities attended via DICAS

 During the regular application process transcripts are submitted through DICAS for the "spring match".
-Applicants should have earned an overall GPA grade point ratio > 3.0 on a 4.0 scale.
+Applicants should have earned an overall GPA grade point ratio greater than or equal to 3.0 on a 4.0 scale.

 |3 References via DICAS